 Commentators like Mr. Roubini and Mr. Blinder are obviously very influential people.
 Unfortunately, their understanding of the monetary system is antiquated neo-liberal hogwash and it is helping to drive this country and the global economy into ruin.
 We are not Greece.
 Not even close.
 If anything, we are Japan, who coincidentally, has met with NOT ONE bond market vigilante in 20 years despite persistently high deficits.

-I’ve repeatedly shown how there is no solvency risk in a country who is the issuer of the currency in a non-convertible exchange rate system.
-I’ve also shown how large budget deficits are unsustainable (anyone who thinks I am optimistic about the economic outlook is not a regular reader).
+I’ve repeatedly shown how there is no solvency risk in a country who is the issuer of the currency in a non-convertible exchange rate system where the debt is denominated entirely in that currency.
 But most importantly, the only real risk of large deficits is inflation.
 But I’ve also shown that there is no risk of inflation in the current environment.
 Consumers are still deleveraging, there is ZERO wage growth, very low borrowing demand, low capacity utilization, high output gap, climbing unemployment, low aggregate demand, low cost push inflation – not exactly a recipe for inflation.
 In fact, not even close (Japan should be coming to mind once again).
 So, is the high deficit a concern?
 You bet.
 Is it going to be the demise of our country?
 Only if we misunderstand it (which is the path we are currently on).

 It’s time for someone to stand up and silence these men who are nothing better than ignorant fear mongerers.
 Half of them are broken clocks and the other half have made a life out of scaring people.
 In the meantime, they’re on an endless campaign to convince the population of the United States that we are all bankrupt and the country is about to get flushed down a New York City urinal.
 The facts say they are undeniably wrong.
 They keep saying inflation is right around the corner and it keeps on not showing up.
 If your portfolio has been positioned for inflation in recent weeks you’ve been crushed just like you were in 2008 – despite this (supposedly) “different” return of the credit crisis.